BarryHoward/armchair-football/2020/Weekly-Updates/Week3.md

 > This year her roster might even be better...

 The clear frontrunner in any other year, Danielle's great start is obviously overshadowed by Jen's spiteful bludgeoning, but very impressive nonetheless.
 What differentiates this team from last years is that she isn't just scraping by.
 Her team has been a model of consistency, putting up 130+ every week thanks to Josh Allen having a breakout year and her WRs covering her deficiencies at RB2.
-She has a tough matchup with Joe, but she wouldn't be forgiven for looking ahead to her showdown with Jen, which will likely determine first place for the first half of the season.
+She has a tough matchup with Joe, but she would be forgiven for looking ahead to her showdown with Jen, which will likely determine first place for the first half of the season.
 Last year's villain, Danielle may play hero this time around, as she has set herself up as maybe the only challenge to Jen's dominance.

 ## Jedi Knights